percona/k8spsmdb-docs/docs/openshift.md

     configured with the `deploy/rbac.yaml` file.
 RBAC is based on clearly defined roles and corresponding allowed actions.
 These actions are allowed on specific Kubernetes resources.
-The details about users and roles can be found in [OpenShift documentation](https://docs.openshift.com/enterprise/3.0/architecture/additional_concepts/authorization.html).
+The details about users and roles can be found in [OpenShift documentation  :octicons-link-external-16:](https://docs.openshift.com/enterprise/3.0/architecture/additional_concepts/authorization.html).

     ``` {.bash data-prompt="$" }
     $ oc apply -f deploy/rbac.yaml